Historiography of early Islam: The revisionist challenge

-Manuscripts found in Sana'a.
+Manuscripts found in Sanaa.
 The "subtexts" revealed using UV light are very different from today's Qur'an.
 Gerd R. Puin believed this to mean an evolving text.
 A similar phrase is used by Lawrence Conrad for biography of Muhammad.
-Because, according to his studies, Islamic scientific view on the date of birth of the Prophet until the second century A.H. had exhibited a diversity of 85 years.
+Because, according to his studies, Islamic scientific view on the date of birth of Muhammad until the second century A.H. had exhibited a diversity of 85 years.

 In the 1970s the Revisionist School of Islamic Studies, or what has been described as a "wave of sceptical scholars", challenged a great deal of the received wisdom in Islamic studies.
 They argued that the Islamic historical tradition had been greatly corrupted in transmission.
 They tried to correct or reconstruct the early history of Islam from other, presumably more reliable, sources—such as found coins, inscriptions, and non-Islamic sources of that era.
 They argue that contrary to Islamic historical tradition, "Islam was like other religions, the product of a religious evolution".
-The idea that there was an abrupt "discontinuity between the pre-Islamic and Islamic worlds" — i.e. between Persian and Byzantine civilization and Islamic religion, governance, culture — "strains the imagination".
+The idea that there was an abrupt "discontinuity between the pre-Islamic and Islamic worlds"—i.e. between Persian and Byzantine civilization and Islamic religion, governance, culture—"strains the imagination".
 But if "we begin by assuming that there must have been some continuity, we need either go beyond the Islamic sources" which indicate abrupt change, or "reinterpret them".

 The oldest of this group was John Wansbrough (1928–2002).
 Wansbrough's works were widely noted, but not necessarily widely read, owing to (according to Fred Donner), his "awkward prose style, diffuse organization, and tendency to rely on suggestive implication rather than tight argument".
 Nonetheless, his scepticism influenced a number of younger scholars, including: